allenwp/godot-hdr-output-test-project/README.md

 The `sdr_hdr_stability_test.tscn` scene can be used to verify that output is stable between SDR and HDR.
 In this scene, all colours should be identical regardless of HDR or SDR output except for the "max green" rectangle:

 https://github.com/user-attachments/assets/f64b6910-29d5-458a-8afd-8dea71a90650

+**Note:** This test scene is only suitable for use on platforms that use the nonlinear (piecewise) sRGB transfer function to decode SDR content for transport over an HDR signal!
+This means this test scene should not be used on Linux/Wayland platforms, especially not ones that use Gamescope.